arianrhodsandlot/eslint-config/readme.md

     })
     ```

-  + Extends or overrides config:
+  + Extend or override config:
     ```js
     import { createConfig } from '@arianrhodsandlot/eslint-config'